Meg Snyder

-Margaret "Meg" Snyder (previously Reyes, Stricklyn, Montgomery, and Ryan) is a character on the CBS Daytime soap opera As the World Turns.
-Meg is known as the grown daughter in the Snyder family, a central family in the fictional town of Oakdale.
+Margaret "Meg" Snyder (previously Reyes, Stricklyn, Montgomery, and Ryan) is a character on the CBS daytime soap opera As the World Turns.
+Meg is known as the grown daughter of the Snyder family, a central family in the fictional town of Oakdale.
 She was portrayed by Port Charles actress Marie Wilson from 2005 to 2010.

 Casting

 Actress Jennifer Ashe was cast in the role of Meg Snyder, portraying Snyder from January 1986 until November 1989, when Ashe left the show.
 Ashe went on to reprise the role in June 1991, December 1992, and January 1993.
 Ashe returned for one final guest run from June 14 to June 21, 1994.

 In April 2005, it was announced that former Port Charles actress Marie Wilson was cast to bring the character of Meg back to the series after an eleven-year absence.
 Wilson debuted in the role on June 16, 2005.

 In April 2010, following the cancellation of the series, it was announced that Wilson would exit the series prior to its September 2010 finale.
 Wilson's last portrayal of Meg Snyder aired on June 29, 2010.
 Following her departure, Wilson joined the online web series The Bay as Isabella Ahmed.